Steve Kinney

 retention-days: 7

-How the jobs map to commands
+How the jobs map to local commands

 Nightly jobLocal command